bespinian/serverless-workshop/README.md

 ## Level 6 - Infra as Code

-Infrastructure as code allows us to to manage the deployments of our functions and other cloud resources in a much more repeatable and testable way, bringing us to the next level.
+Infrastructure as code allows us to manage the deployments of our functions and other cloud resources in a much more repeatable and testable way, bringing us to the next level.

-To deploy the function from level-4 and it's required resources, follow the steps below.
+To deploy the function from level-4, and it's required resources, follow the steps below.
 You can also use this to deploy it to your own AWS account with very few commands.

 ### Prerequisites